OLSA/pos_linker/README.md

 ## Instructions for .php file

-This index.php file is receipe .csv writer, and it's need to be installed on localhost/network where is printer connected.
+PHP file is .csv files writer, and it's need to be installed on localhost/network where is printer connected.
-Metalinker read .csv files and send commands to printer.

 ### First step: set "Access-Control-Allow-Origin"
 Line 9., index.php, need to write correct domain or IP address where is your ERPNext hosted.